-TCSI (pronounced 'taxi') is a joint project between the Department of Education, Skills and Employment (the department) and Services Australia which collects information about students that study with approved Australian education providers and data regarding staff at those providers.
+TCSI (pronounced 'taxi') is a joint project between the Department of Education (the department) and Services Australia which collects information about students that study with approved Australian education providers and data regarding staff at those providers.

-TCSI replaces the department’s Higher Education Information Management System (HEIMS) and HEPCAT reporting tools and aims to simplify reporting and reduce duplication of effort by providers across DESE and Services Australia.
+TCSI replaces the department’s Higher Education Information Management System (HEIMS) and HEPCAT reporting tools and aims to simplify reporting and reduce duplication of effort by providers across the department and Services Australia.

 The system also supports improved student payment accuracy and makes student claims simpler.

 There are two mechanisms for submitting data to TCSI:

 - The preferred submission method is via automated processes known as business to government (B2G) application programming interfaces (APIs).
 APIs send data from a provider's student management system to the government with a minimum of manual processing.